Didi Conn: Activism

 Conn's adopted son Daniel is autistic.
 On November 13, 2008, she was named national celebrity spokesperson for Autism Speaks.
 Before that, she was a spokesperson for the National Alliance for Autism Research, now part of Autism Speaks.
 She has performed at benefits for Foundation for Educating Children with Autism (FECA).

 On September 27, 2008, Conn performed with David Shire and Lynne Wintersteller at a benefit performance for Barack Obama in Nyack, New York.

 Personal life

 She married her first husband, Frank Conn, in 1975 and they divorced in 1978.
 She has been married to composer David Shire since 1984.
-Conn is the stepmother of Matthew Shire, a Los Angeles screenwriter and the son of Talia Shire, David's first wife.